Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/arrays.md

 ## Arrays and objects are reference types

-The first output of this program (before we invoke doSomethingElse) is `[ 5, 10, 15, 20 ]`.
+The first output (before we invoke doSomethingElse) is `[ 5, 10, 15, 20 ]`.
 Why?
 - The local variable within the main function is never reassigned to refer to anything other than that array.
 - That array has never had its contents modified!

 --

-The second output of this program (after we invoke doSomethingElse) is `[ 5, 10, 555, 20 ]`.
+The second output (after we invoke doSomethingElse) is `[ 5, 10, 555, 20 ]`.
 Why?
 - The local variable within the doSomething function is an alias of the variable within the main function.
-- They both refer to the same array in the same memory location and that array's inner values have been modified.
+- They both refer to the same array in the same memory location and its inner values have been modified.
 - **Important**: The values encapsulated within the array or object are NOT passed to the function.
-- Hence changing the value in the method will change it outside the method!
+- Changing the value in the method changes it outside the method!

 --